iammarta/aws-task3/README.md

 To deploy a static website using CodePipeline and S3, you will need the following:

-- A CodeCommit repository to store your website files.
+- A GitHub repository to store your website files.
 - An S3 bucket to host your website.
 - A CodePipeline pipeline to automate the deployment process.

 The CodePipeline pipeline will typically have the following stages:

-1. **Source Stage**: Fetches the latest version of your website files from CodeCommit.
+1. **Source Stage**: Fetches the latest version of your website files from GitHub.
 2. **Build Stage**: Compiles and packages your website files.
 3. **Deploy Stage**: Copies your website files to the S3 bucket.

-Once the CodePipeline pipeline is created, it will automatically deploy your website whenever you make changes to your website files in CodeCommit.
+Once the CodePipeline pipeline is created, it will automatically deploy your website whenever you make changes to your website files in GitHub.

 ## Steps to Deploy a Static Website using AWS CodePipeline and S3:

-1. Create a CodeCommit repository to store your website files.
+1. Create a GitHub repository to store your website files.
 2. Create an S3 bucket to host your website.
 3. Configure the S3 bucket for website hosting.
 4. Create a CodePipeline pipeline.